bigdatagenomics/mango/docs/cloud/google-cloud.rst

     gcloud compute ssh <cluster-name>-m -- -N -L localhost:<local_port>:localhost:8888

+You can navigate to notebook through your local browser by pointing it towards http://localhost:<local_port>/.
 Once in the browser notebook environment, navigate to /opt/cgl-docker-lib/mango/example-files/ to try out the example files after configuring the file paths to read relative to the home directory in HDFS.
+Public datasets can be accessed by referencing google cloud storage at gs://genomics-public-data/.

 More information about available public datasets on Google cloud can be found `online <https://cloud.google.com/genomics/v1/public-data>`__